 Recall that SPECIFICATION LIMITS are provided by the customer (LSL, USL) so these may be adjustable.
 These are the components of the Voice of the Customer.

 CONTROL LIMITS are set by the process and formulas, they are not the voice of the customer, rather the voice of the process.

 Most statistical software will run a series of tests (if selected) to check for special cause condition(s) and provide the type of violation it is.

 A couple of common misconceptions for using SPC charts are that the data used on a control chart must be normally distributed and that the data must be in control in order to use a control chart.

-Selecting the proper SPC chart is essential to provide correct process information and prevent wrong and costly decisions.
-Understanding them and doing them long hand is tedious and time consuming but you will learn to better interpret them and comprehend statistical concepts within.
+Selecting the proper SPC chart is essential to provide correct process information and prevent incorrect, costly decisions.
+Understanding and creating them long-hand is tedious and time consuming but you will learn to better interpret them and comprehend statistical concepts within.